robfairh/arfc.github.io/manual/guides/pull_requests.md

 Reviews on pull requests include comments, approvals, and suggestions for changes.
-Comments can include general comments on the material or the formatting of the submission.
+Comments can include general comments on the technical substance, documentation, performance, clarity, reproducibility, coding style, and even the formatting of the submission.
 Changes can be requested for a specific line or lines, where the reviewer can even write their own code to improve the committed files.
 These changes can either be discussed in the comment box or committed directly from the